maroba/manati/README.md

 manati add license
 ```

-where you have the choice between standard license texts like MIT and GPLv3.
+where you have the choice between standard license texts like MIT, GPLv3, Apache, ...

 #### Add a `.gitignore` file